jmedel1/CS340-Grazioso-Salvare/README.md

 ---

 ## Writing Maintainable and Adaptable Programs
 I keep my code organized and readable by separating responsibilities.
-The CRUD Python module is an example—it handles all the database operations in one place.
+The CRUD Python module is an example, it handles all the database operations in one place.
 This made the dashboard easier to build because I didn’t need to repeat database logic in multiple files.
 This module could also be reused in future projects that need MongoDB access.

 ---